kaftarmery/kaftarmery/README.md

   <h1>Hello, I'm Meryem</h1>
-  I'm a front-end developer.
-I like to code and design things from scratch and enjoy bringing ideas to life.
+  I'm a self-taught front-end developer and UX/UI designer.
   <br></br>
-  I am looking for work and projects where I am able to apply my experience and knowledge and have opportunities to learn, develop and progress my career.
-I am naturally curious, confident, and perpetually working on improving my skills.
+  I enjoy bringing ideas to life with coding and design.
+I'm always on the lookout for new skills to pick up, especially through building projects.
+I have a keen interest in both the software development world and UX/UI design, constantly learning and applying new ideas in my work.

 <br></br>